Relativistic Atomic Effects of Dark Matter Electron Scattering: Introduction

+To study the relativistic effects, the wave functions should be solved from the covariant Dirac equation \cite{Roberts:2015lga,Roberts:2016xfw,Bloch:2020uzh,Whittingham:2022wxc}.
+Still assuming the factorization formalism with a universal form factor \cite{Roberts:2015lga,Roberts:2016xfw,Roberts:2016sem,Bloch:2020uzh}, it was initially found that using the approximated relativistic wave functions significantly increases the atomic form factor \cite{Roberts:2015lga,Roberts:2016xfw,Roberts:2016sem}.
+The relativistic effects were later explored through the wave functions solved via the random phase approximation \cite{Chen:2016eab} and the full Dirac equation \cite{Whittingham:2022wxc}, with reduced scattering cross section.
+More recent analyses \cite{Alhazmi:2025nvt} further indicate that whether this corrections lead to an enhancement or reduction depends on the interaction type and the kinematic regime.
+However, these effects remain inconclusive and the underlying physical origin has not been fully clarified.

-In order to comprehensively study the atomic effects and maintain theoretical consistency, the bound-electron scattering should be established within the framework of quantum field theory (QFT) \cite{Ge:2021snv,Whittingham:2021mdw,Whittingham:2022wxc} with electrons being not free states but within the atomic Coulomb potential.
-In this paper, we further develop the formalism for cross section of DM-bound electron scattering from the first principle with the second quantization of electrons directly as bound or ionized states \cite{Ge:2021snv}.
+In order to comprehensively study the atomic effects and maintain theoretical consistency, the bound-electron scattering should be established within the framework of quantum field theory (QFT) \cite{Ge:2021snv,Whittingham:2021mdw,Whittingham:2022wxc} with electrons being not free states but affected by the atomic Coulomb potential.
+This approach has been previously applied to the DM scattering with a non-relativistic electron \cite{Ge:2021snv} as well as the neutrino–electron scattering \cite{Whittingham:2021mdw,Whittingham:2022wxc}.
+In this paper, we further develop such QFT formalism for the DM-bound electron scattering cross section from the first principles.
+Especially, we use the second quantization to describe the atomic electrons as bound or ionized states \cite{Ge:2021snv}, instead of using the free-electron fields \cite{Essig:2015cda} or treating atomic electrons only as wave functions \cite{Roberts:2015lga,Roberts:2016xfw,Roberts:2019chv}.
 This formalism is extendable and universally applicable in the relativistic regime.
-We have identified the source of relativistic effects, which stem not only from the kinetic energy of electrons but also from the phase shifts of their ionized wave functions.
+For the first time, we provide a detailed analysis to explain the physical origin of the relativistic effects.
+Particularly, the relativistic corrections arise from not only the electron kinetic energy but also the phase shifts of the ionized wave functions.

 The paper is organized as follows.
 In \gsec{sec:Factorization}, we review the previous literature in more detail and demonstrate the necessity of our new formalism within the framework of QFT.
 Especially, the factorization with free electron scattering amplitude would lead to negative cross section in some situations.
 Then, we discuss the second quantization of electron fields in the atomic Coulomb potential and derive the cross section of bound electron-DM scattering in \gsec{sec:scatteringFormalism}.
 In \gsec{sec:factorization}, we factorize the scattering matrix element and review the atomic factor in non-relativistic limit.
 After that, we make a comparison between the relativistic and non-relativistic atomic factors to investigate the relativistic effects in \gsec{sec:relativisticEffects}.
 Finally, we give our conclusion in \gsec{sec:conclusion}.